Header menu logo Deedle

 Chunking series

-Chunking is similar to windowing, but it creates non-overlapping chunks, rather than (overlapping) sliding windows.
-The size of chunk can be specified in the same three ways as for sliding windows (fixed size, distance on keys and condition):
+Chunking is similar to windowing, but it creates non-overlapping chunks, rather than (overlapping) sliding windows:

 // Generate per-second observations over 10 minutes